America Ferrera: Activism

+During the 2008 presidential primaries, she, alongside Chelsea Clinton and Amber Tamblyn, led the Hillblazers organization in support of Hillary Clinton's campaign.
+Ferrera attended both the 2012 Democratic National Convention in Charlotte, North Carolina, and the 2016 Democratic National Convention in Philadelphia.
+At the 2016 convention, she addressed the delegates as a speaker, sharing the stage with Lena Dunham.

 Ferrera has been active, through her involvement with the organization Voto Latino and by appearing on various news programs, in getting Latinos in the United States to vote.
 Ferrera also works with Eva Longoria to co-host She Se Puede, a digital lifestyle platform which encourages voting within the Latina community.
 As a continuation of their work prior to the 2020 presidential campaign, Ferrera and Longoria held a textbanking event with VoteRiders to educate voters about Georgia's strict Voter ID laws ahead of the Georgia Senate runoff.

 Ferrera was the opening speaker for the Women's March on Washington on January 21, 2017.

-Ferrera spoke at the Families Belong Together protest on June 30, 2018.

 In October 2017, Ferrera began her participation in the #MeToo campaign, publicly revealing that she was sexually harassed when she was nine years old.
 She did not reveal any details about the harassment or the person who harassed her.
 In January 2018, Ferrera was a founding member of the Time's Up legal defense fund.
+Ferrera spoke at the Families Belong Together protest on June 30, 2018.
 In May 2024, Ferrera became IOM Global Goodwill Ambassador.